 Due to the ongoing uncertain situation due to COVID-19 and restrictions all over the world, we have had to make some limited changes to how some of our tests will run this year.

 Candidates are expected to register for tests and sit them in test centres as planned, except in the most exceptional circumstances.
-Please make all reasonable efforts to do so while abiding by the guidelines in place where you live.
-The registration deadline is unchanged at 6pm UK time on Thursday 15 October.

 - We expect almost all candidates to take tests at test centres as they usually would.